widmogrod/zf2-assetic-module/README.md

                             ),

                             /*
-                             * If Your assets collection is using a @reference its required to defain
+                             * If Your assets collection is using a @reference its required to define
                              * a output filename for this collection.
                              *
                              * Without it, \AsseticBundle\ViewHelperSetup can't determinate